cetic/fadi/USERGUIDE.md

 For more information on how to use Apache Nifi, see the [official Nifi user guide](https://nifi.apache.org/docs/nifi-docs/html/user-guide.html) and this [Awesome Nifi](https://github.com/jfrazee/awesome-nifi) resources.

+finally, **start** the nifi flow in the **operate** window.

+nb : Don't forget to stop the flow after few secondes, else you will end up with a huge amount of data and this is not essential in this use case.

 ## 4. Display dashboards and configure alerts

 Once the measurements are stored in the database, we will want to display the results in a dashboard.